Decretum/bloons/README.md

 I'm currently reading up on examples from https://www.gamefromscratch.com/page/LibGDX-Tutorial-series.aspx, which is a little dated but otherwise fine.
 I'm using https://www.iloveimg.com/crop-image/crop-png since Microsoft paint doesn't seem to let me crop with a transparent background.

 Ideas that are not yet implemented that I would like to implement:

-- Have bloons potentially spawn multiple lesser bloons when popped -- Revamp how popping works

 - More bloon types
 -- Blimps that may need its own class and needs to be able to rotate based on its direction